 Lichen planus is an inflammatory skin condition, and those with the condition will most likely experience symptoms on the legs and arms.
 However, oral lichen planus has the potential to affect your mouth as well.
 In fact, you may develop a sore on your tongue or on the cheek area, and the sore may feel tender and itch.
 It looks like white patches on your tongue or cheeks.
 The cause of lichen planus is unknown, but an allergic reaction or infection may be a factor.
 Visit a doctor for medication and for a prescription for light therapy to treat this disease.

 Consult your health care provider if the sore lasts longer than two weeks or if you experience a skin rash, fever, difficulty swallowing or drooling in addition to the sore.
 If you find a lesion, lump or ulcer on your tongue, if the development of the sore coincides with the start of a new medication or if the sore is accompanied by other symptoms, such as a strange taste in your mouth, difficulty swallowing or deep cracks within the tissue of the sore, seek treatment from a medical professional.
 A persistent sore could indicate a more serious condition.

 Do you have any questions about tongue sores?
-Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547 or request an appointment online.
+Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547.